 Playoff futures can usually be found at online sportsbooks in the Team Futures section under a tab labeled “To Make Playoffs.”
 This indicates the bettor is offered a Yes/No proposition on which teams will make the postseason.

-Perennial powers such as the Saints or Chiefs are usually listed with negative odds at the start of the season because they’re expected to make the playoffs every year.
-For example the Saints were listed with -480 odds at FanDuel Sportsbook to start the season so it would have taken a bet of $480 on New Orleans to make the playoffs to profit $100.
+Perennial powers such as the Ravens or Chiefs are usually listed with negative odds at the start of the season because they’re expected to make the playoffs every year.
+For example, say the Ravens were listed with -480 odds to make the playoffs at FanDuel Sportsbook to start the season.
+On a $10 bet at those odds, you would net only $2.08 if Baltimore was to make the postseason cut.

 Teams in stronger divisions tend to get longer odds, whereas teams that dominate their divisions get better odds because of their clear path to a playoff berth.

-Most teams have NFL Playoffs odds somewhere between -200 and +200 at the start of the season.
-There are some true longshots, such as the Jacksonville Jaguars, who had +590 odds to make the playoffs in early September.
+Most teams have NFL Playoffs odds somewhere between -200 and +300 at the start of the season.
+There are some true long shots such as the Houston Texans, who had +700 odds to make the playoffs at DraftKings Sportsbook in May.

-ALSO READ: NFL Power Rankings – Bills in elite company
+ALSO READ: NFL Power Rankings – Post Draft Edition

 NFL Playoffs betting strategy

 The important thing to consider when betting NFL Playoffs futures is public perception.
 These lines are set almost entirely based on the esteem each team has earned in the public eye.
-The Cowboys had -250 odds to make the playoffs entering the season because of their reputation as a star-studded team.
-But going against the grain by taking a +200 bet on Dallas to miss the playoffs again could pay off.
+The Cowboys had -250 odds to make the playoffs entering the 2020 season because of their reputation as a star-studded team.
+But going against the grain by taking a +200 bet on Dallas to miss the playoffs would have paid off.
 Dallas was upset in Week 1 by the Rams, 20-17, and nearly lost to the Falcons in Week 2.
 They then lost their starting quarterback for the remainder of the 2020 season.

 Also consider the division landscape when betting on NFL Playoffs futures.
 Not only does a weak division provide a path to the postseason, it provides six relatively easy, or six very difficult games depending on the division.
 It makes sense to analyze the entire season schedule before placing a significant wager on a team.